ShaunSpinelli/Quick-Quote/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* et
+* A big thanks to Geocoder, twilio and gmail_sender for their gem contributions.